 Authors, Actors and Visual Artists form a cooperative which creates theatrical energy.
 Authors create words for actors to speak against a backdrop which creates the illusion of somewhere, a place where a story flows with ideas, character and visual images.

 This unique festival in Memphis offers literary, theatrical, & visual arts workshops for both the novice and experienced.
-Learning creative craftsmanship, offers the spirit within us all to blossom.
-This festival spotlights the spirit of imagination through reading.
+Learning creative craftsmanship offers the spirit within us all to blossom.
+This festival spotlights the spirit of imagination through reading sponsored by Memphis Web Design.

 All our words are but crumbs that fall down from the feast of the mind. -Khalil Gibran